A letter from our founders:

 We started our journey in 2019, and our vision is to source most of our cider apples from our farm in Albion, right on the border of Freedom, Maine (hence "Freedom's Edge").
 But our trees are still maturing, and for today we still purchase apples from a number of orchard partners around Central Maine.
 Despite this, our commitment to you is the same: We will ensure that the apples from our partners' orchards are grown with the same sense of care and stewardship of the land as our own.

-We believe that there is something unique and special about this state, and that nothing expresses that uniqueness more completely than apples...they, like the people who choose to live here, have to work hard to make it but seem to thrive on the challenge.
+We believe that there is something unique and special about this state, and that nothing expresses that more completely than our apples...They, like the people who choose to live here, have to work hard to make it, but seem to thrive on the challenge.
 We promise to bring that same hard work and care to our cider making.
-We know you'll hold us to it...but please feel free to reach out to let us know how we're doing at firstname.lastname@example.org
+We know you'll hold us to it...But please feel free to reach out to let us know how we're doing at firstname.lastname@example.org.